 Follow Android guidelines for UI strings

-As you design and develop your UIs, make sure that you pay close attention to how you talk to your user.
-In general, use a succinct and compressed style that is friendly but brief, and use a consistent style throughout your UIs.
+As you design and develop your UIs, pay close attention to how you talk to your user.
+In general, use a succinct style that is friendly but brief, and use a consistent style throughout your UIs.

 Make sure that you read and follow the Material Design recommendations for writing style and word choice.
 Doing so makes your apps appear more polished to the user and helps users understand your UI more quickly.

-Also, always use Android standard terminology wherever possible—such as for UI elements such as Action Bar, Options Menu, System Bar, Notifications, and so on.
+Also, always use Android standard terminology wherever possible, such as for UI elements like the app bar, options menu, system bar, and notifications.
 Using Android terms correctly and consistently makes translation easier and results in a better end-product for users.

 Provide sufficient context for declared strings